eckart/idris-tutorial/Basics.md

    The second case is of course the difficult one.

-   Idris lets you prove propositions using a so called _proof script_ A _proof script_ is a DSL for manipulating proof using transformations of the proof state that are called _tactics_.
+   haskell lets you prove propositions using a so called _proof script_ A _proof script_ is a DSL for manipulating proof using transformations of the proof state that are called _tactics_.